Desk with calculator, filing cabinets and bookkeeping notebook

 The Best Bookkeeping Software in Quebec in 2026

-QuickBooksCloudSMEs, self-employed individualsStarting at $22/monthYes
+QuickBooksCloudSMEs, self-employed workersFrom $22/monthYes

-AcombaLocalQuebec SMEs, multi-currencyUpon requestYes
+AcombaLocalQuebec SMEs, multi-currencyOn quoteYes

-Zoho BooksCloudMicro-businessesFree (basic)Yes
+Zoho BooksCloudMicro-enterprisesFree (basic)Yes

-GEM-BooksCloudQuebec SMEs, French supportStarting at $30/monthYes
+GEM-BooksCloudQuebec SMEs, French supportFrom $30/monthYes

-Cloud-based software (QuickBooks, FreshBooks, Wave) lets you access your books from anywhere, makes it easier to collaborate with your accountant, and includes automatic updates.
-On-premise software (Sage 50, Acomba) offers more control over your data and is often preferred by businesses with complex needs.
-For an in-depth comparison, read our article on the benefits of online accounting.
+Cloud software (QuickBooks, FreshBooks, Wave) allows access to your books from anywhere, makes it easy to collaborate with your accountant, and includes automatic updates.
+Local software (Sage 50, Acomba) offers more control over your data and is often preferred by companies with complex needs.
+For an in-depth comparison, read our article on the advantages of online accounting.

-A person using accounting software on a laptop
+Person using accounting software on a laptop

 Photo by Sortter on Unsplash

-CriterionDo it yourselfOutsource
+CriterionDo it yourselfOutsourcing

-CostSoftware only ($0–$50/month)$200 to $800 per month
+CostSoftware only ($0-50/month)$200 to $800/month

-Time required5 to 15 hours per monthNone (delegate)
+Time required5 to 15 hours/monthNone (delegate)

-Risk of errorsModerate to highLow
+Risk of errorsModerate to HighLow

-Strategic adviceNoneIncluded (tax optimization)
+Strategic AdviceNoneIncluded (tax optimization)

-When should you outsource your bookkeeping?
+When to outsource your bookkeeping?

-Outsourcing becomes beneficial once your business reaches a certain level of complexity: more than 100 monthly transactions, payroll management, multiple bank accounts, or industry-specific requirements (construction, food service, importing).Outsourcing your accounting frees up your time so you can focus on growing your business.
-Since 2023, Bankeo has helped over 12,000 entrepreneurs find the perfect professional from a network of more than 1,500 accounting firms across Quebec.
+Outsourcing becomes advantageous as soon as your business reaches a certain level of complexity: more than 100 monthly transactions, payroll management, multiple bank accounts, or sector-specific obligations (construction, catering, importing).
+Accounting outsourcing frees up your time to focus on growing your business.
+Since 2023, Bankeo has enabled more than 12,000 entrepreneurs to find the ideal professional from a network of 1,500+ accounting firms across Quebec.

 Good to know